SimedNaiym/3-Tier-Web-App-AWS/README.md

 # SMARTLEARN : 3-Tier-Web-App-AWS

-3-tier web app that stores students and professors real-time data.
+**3-tier web app** that stores students and professors real-time data, A repository containing the project report and the complete Cloud architecture.

 ### Abstract :